 Siesta Key Community News

 On October 27, 2021 Sarasota County Commissioners voted for a mega-hotel even though it violated the local growth laws.
-There is no choice but to take legal action and run for County Commission.
+Lourdes Ramirez felt she had no choice but to take legal action and run for County Commission.

 The Key Arguments

 After a local government adopts a comprehensive plan in conformity with the Community Planning Act, section 163.3161, Florida Statutes, all actions taken by the local government regarding a development shall be consistent with the comprehensive plan.
 163.3194(1)(a), Fla.
 Stat.

 Sarasota County's regulations allow for the development of 'transient accommodations' (hotels) to have a maximum of 26 units per acre.
 On October 27th, the County approved a hotel with 170 units on less than one acre which is not in compliance with our Comprehensive Plan.

 It's about Public Safety

 The adverse impacts of the increased density on Siesta Key include: risk to health and safety for pedestrians and vehicle drivers due to increased traffic and congestion on local roadways; delays due to increased traffic congestion on local roads; emergency evacuation route delays due to increased traffic congestion; delays of emergency responders due to increased traffic congestion; congestion and overcrowding of beaches, beach parking, and public beach access points...